Black Cats

 Superstitions

 Besides their beautiful appearance, black cats are famous for all sorts of superstitious beliefs (both good and bad).
-The association of cats with magic can goes back to the ancient Egyptians (in particular the goddess Bastet who had the body of a woman and the head of a black cat).
+The association of cats with magic goes back to the ancient Egyptians (in particular the goddess Bastet who had the body of a woman and the head of a black cat).
 The sinister reputation of black cats goes back at least as far as 13th century Germany where they were associated with evil magic.
 In 1233 Pope Gregory IX’s Vox in Rama condemned witchcraft, the occult, and Luciferianism which was said to be rampant in Germany.

 As the church sought out heretics they formed connections (real or imagined) between black cats and demonic witchcraft.
 It was said the devil would appear as a black cat or a hybrid of part cat part man.
 By 1486 Pope Innocent VII said that the cat was the devil’s favorite animal and idol of all witches.”